 Frequency-resolved Optical Gating

-Frequency-resolved optical gating [1, 3] is a technique for the “complete” characterization of ultrashort pulses, i.e. for measuring not only pulse parameters such as the pulse energy or pulse duration, but also the full time-dependent electric field or (equivalently) the optical spectrum including the frequency-dependent spectral phase.
+Frequency-resolved optical gating [1, 3] is a technique for the “complete” characterization of ultrashort pulses, i.e. for measuring not only pulse parameters such as the pulse energy or pulse duration, but also the full time-dependent electric field (including the optical phase) or (equivalently) the optical spectrum including the frequency-dependent spectral phase.
 (The carrier–envelope offset and the arrival time of pulses can not be measured.)
 This technique has been pioneered by Rick Trebino's research group at the Georgia Institute of Technology.

 A typical setup for a FROG measurement (Figure 1) is similar to that of an intensity autocorrelator, except that the photodetector is replaced with a spectrometer (typically a spectrograph), which must be calibrated for obtaining the correct spectral shape.
 A FROG measurement involves recording some tens or hundreds of spectra for different settings of the arrival time difference of the two pulses.
 These data can be illustrated in the form of a so-called FROG trace (see Figure 2), which is a kind of spectrogram and displays with a color scale the intensity as a function of time delay and optical frequency (or wavelength).